 But the town of Fairmount has no time for the "tragic" label.
 The community is too busy with the exuberance of inviting the world to share its pride in celebrating the cinematic idol who was reared in their farmlands, schools and streets.
 Even Dean's gravestone, within a mile or so from the center of town, seems less tragic when covered with the scarlet lipstick lip prints that fans are so fond of kissing onto it.

 The James Dean Festival is divided into two components of attractions.
 The Annual Museum Days of the Fairmount Historical Museum pay tribute to Dean in a variety of entertaining ways.
-The party kicks off when the streets of Fairmount are closed off at 8AM on Friday, September 28 and a series of events and activities for people of all ages overflows the town all weekend.
+The party kicks off when the streets of Fairmount are closed off the first morning and a series of events and activities for people of all ages overflows the town all weekend.
 Among the highlights are music, trivia, a grand parade, pet parade, swap meet and contests, including a 50's dance contest and a lasso contest.
 Remember Dean's knock-out lasso scene in Giant (1956)?
 If not, you can view free screenings of that film and the only other 2 movies he ever starred in, East of Eden (1955) and Rebel Without a Cause (1955).
 (Could it be that an actor received two Best Actor Oscar nominations when he starred in only three films?
 Yes, Dean did.)
 His famously appealing face, style and form were uber-photographed so, naturally, there is a look-alike contest.
 There is even a contest for amazing kiddie James Dean look-alikes.